 Members of the Operator 4.0 research network

-Prof. Dr. David Romero is a Professor of Advanced Manufacturing at the Departments of Industrial Engineering and Mechatronics of the Tecnológico de Monterrey University in Mexico, and a National Academia Representative and Coach for the Regional Secretariat of Mexico at the international joint-research program “Intelligent Manufacturing Systems (IMS)”.
+Prof. Dr. David Romero is a Professor of Advanced Manufacturing at the Departments of Industrial Engineering and Mechatronics of the Tecnológico de Monterrey University in Mexico and the Scientific Vice-chairman for the World Manufacturing Foundation.
 His research interests include: Circular Manufacturing, Service Engineering and Product-Service Systems, Cyber-Physical Systems and Human Systems, Advanced Production Management Systems, Green Virtual Enterprises, and Technology and Engineering Management in the context of the Fourth Industrial Revolution.
 He is a member of the Society of Collaborative Networks, the IFAC TC5.3 on Enterprise Integration and Networking, the IFIP WG5.7 on Advances in Production Management Systems, the IFIP WG5.12 on Architectures for Enterprise Integration, the IEEE Technology and Engineering Management Society, and the IEEE Internet of Things Community.
-Furthermore, he is an Agenda Contributor at the World Economic Forum (WEF) Council on “Shaping the Future of Advanced Manufacturing and Value Chains”, and a World Manufacturing Forum (WMF) Ambassador.
-He has published more than 150 journal and international conference articles.
+Furthermore, he is an Agenda Contributor at the World Economic Forum (WEF) Council on "Shaping the Future of Advanced Manufacturing and Value Chains", and a World Manufacturing Forum (WMF) Ambassador.
+He has published more than 200 journal and international conference articles.
 He serves on different technical and scientific committees and advisory boards in academia, industry, and government in the disciplines of business and industrial engineering.
 Nowadays, he is focused on promoting the concepts of the "Operator 4.0/5.0" and "Digital Lean Manufacturing"; the father of both terms.

 János is a full professor at the Department of Process Engineering at the University of Pannonia in computer science and chemical engineering and head of Complex systems monitoring research group.
 He received MEng and PhD degrees in chemical engineering in 1997 and 2000 from the University of Veszprem, Hungary.
 In 2008, he earned his Habilitation in the field of Process Engineering, and the DSc degree from the Hungarian Academy of Sciences in 2011.
 In the period of 1999-2000 he was employed at the Control Laboratory of the Delft University of Technology (in the Netherlands).
 Dr. Abonyi has co-authored more than 250 journal papers and chapters in books and has published five research monographs and one Hungarian textbook about data mining.
 His research interests include complexity, process engineering, quality engineering, data mining and business process redesign.